Composition — members and organisms in a coalition

 - Document the composition contract in your

-contributors/composition-hooks.md(per-confluence documentation).
-Update architecture and this page’s subscription graph to include the new confluence if the example coalition is the right place for it.
+contributors/composition-hooks.md(per-organism documentation).
+Update architecture and this page’s subscription graph to include the new composite organism if the example coalition is the right place for it.

 Cross-references